-We recommend ZenBusiness due to their registered agent services available in all 50 states at an affordable price and satisfactory customer care.
-Moreover, if you incorporate your Texas LLC through ZenBusiness, they charge you only $49 plus the state filing fee and offer a free first year of their registered agent services.
+We recommend ZenBusiness due to its registered agent services available in all 50 states at an affordable price and satisfactory customer care.
+Moreover, if you incorporate your Texas LLC through ZenBusiness, they charge you only $39 plus the state filing fee and offer a free first year of their registered agent services.

 #3: File an Articles of Organization

-During the formation of an LLC in TX, it’s crucial to submit your articles of organization linked with the Secretary of its State.
-A general article should cover up the following:
+During the formation of an LLC in TX, it’s crucial to submit your articles of organization linked with the Secretary of State.
+A general article should cover the following:

 - Name and type of LLC